 The next instalment of our countdown series on the Badminton Horse Trials honours looks at the prize given to the best British first-timer

-The Laurence Rook Trophy at the Mitsubishi Motors Badminton Horse Trials (7-10 May this year) is given to the highest-placed British rider “who has not previously completed this event”.
+The Laurence Rook Trophy at the Mitsubishi Motors Badminton Horse Trials (2-6 May 2018) is given to the highest-placed British rider “who has not previously completed this event”.

 In an interview with Eventing magazine in 2005, Jane said: “I wanted there to be something with Laurence’s name at Badminton as he was on the committee until he died.
 Hugh Thomas suggested the trophy went to the highest-placed British rider who had not completed before.